I’ve come here tonight to set your souls on fire,she’ll tell an audience. And she will.

 Michael Colbath started out a jazz freak, and in many ways it’s still his first love.
 But from the time he picked up his first bass to the present, his interest in music has been truly global.
 Mike got his start working out with R’n’B soul groups in Hartford’s North End and continued to cut his teeth on the Hartford scene with the Hibachi Brothers, a World Beat band, while at the same time playing with a succession of jazz combos.
 Known as “The Buddah of the Bass” for his unflappable Zen-trance stage presence, Colbath goes to the well of Duck Dunn, James Jamierson, and John Paul Jones for inspiration.
 He says, “Playing with Christine allows me to work on music in an original context, which is very gratifying to me as a musician.”
 Michael brings many influences to his playing style and bass lines and a spark that few can match when he straps on his axe.

-Christine and her gang put on an amazing show, and behind the scenes she is one of the best in the business to work with.
+Christine and her gang, perennial favorites and a frequent opening concert, put on an amazing show, and behind the scenes she is one of the best in the business to work with.
 I can’t do justice to all of her credits in this short a space; you should check out the full list on her website.
 You are in for a real treat.
 My hat is off to Christine, now and always.
 And I’m so glad she’s come back again to grace our stage.Brad Foster, Executive Director, 1794 Meetinghouse